PelionIoT/mbl-docs/Docs/develop_contribute_mbl/distro_development.md

 ### Updating the meta layers sources

 The **build-mbl tool** generates a pinned version of the specified manifest and uses this to perform a build of MBL.
 This means you cannot perform a `repo sync` command in the build directory to update all the layers sources.
-Instead, outside interactive mode, issue the **build-mbl tool** command but using the build stage `sync`.
-This will perform a repo sync and produce a new pinned manifest to use in the build, it will then continue on and perform a full build.
+Instead, outside interactive mode, issue the **build-mbl tool** with the build stage `sync`.
+This syncs the repo, produces a new pinned manifest, then performs a full build with that manifest.

 For example (change parameters for `--builddir` and `--machine` as needed):